 Binge eating is eating an unusually large amount of food in a short period of time.
 During this period, the most prominent feature is the loss of control over eating habits.
 After this period, individuals show compensatory behaviors to prevent weight gain (self-induced vomiting, using laxatives, excessive exercise…).
 Again, the self-evaluation of the individual shows a very close relationship with their weight.

 At first, individuals think that they can get out of this cycle on their own and may not even see themselves as being sick.
 They believe that it will pass over time.
-However, an expert’s support becomes necessary when they realize that this situation has gotten out of control.
+However, expert support becomes necessary when they realize that this situation has gotten out of control.

 Binge-eating disorder is very similar to Bulimia nervosa.
-However, compensatory behaviors (self-induced vomiting, using laxatives, excessive exercise…) after binge eating are not observed in binge-eating disorder.
+However, behaviors such as self-induced vomiting, laxative use, and excessive exercise after binge eating are not observed in binge-eating disorder.
 Binge-eating periods are characterized by:

 - Eating faster than usual.